In 1149 of the Common Era, Eleanor, Duchess of Aquitaine and Queen of France set forth on Crusade with her tyrannous husband, Louis VII.

 It was the year 1151 of the Common Era and Eleanor thought more and more of her people back home and of her own plight in the world as a woman.

-What if, she mused, there were a power in the world run by women.
+What if, she mused, there was a power in the world run by women.
 What if there were an Empire of unmatched might, run by herself and her heirs, which could serve as a counter-balance to the world dominated by cruel men?

 To this day, in every home of the Empire of Australia, December 1st is celebrated every year as Empire Day.